Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Appendix

 \subsection{About Fourier integral operators}

-Fourier integral operators associated with non-negative complex linear transformations play a key role in this paper to manipulate the evolution operators $e^{-tq^w}$ generated by quadratic forms $q:\mathbb R^{2n}\rightarrow\mathbb C$ with non-negative real parts $\Reelle q\geq0$.
-In this subsection, we recall their definition and their basic properties following \cite{MR1339714} (Section 5) and \cite{MR3880300} (Section 2).
-Let $T\in\Symp_{2n}(\mathbb C)$ be a non-negative complex symplectic linear transformation, that is, a complex symplectic transformation satisfying
+Fourier integral operators associated with nonnegative complex linear transformations play a key role in this paper to manipulate the evolution operators $e^{-tq^w}$ generated by quadratic forms $q:\mathbb R^{2n}\rightarrow\mathbb C$ with nonnegative real parts $\Reelle q\geq0$.
+In this subsection, we recall their definition and their basic properties following \cite[Section 5]{MR1339714} and \cite[Section 2]{MR3880300}.
+Let $T\in\Symp_{2n}(\mathbb C)$ be a nonnegative complex symplectic linear transformation, that is, a complex symplectic transformation satisfying